pic

 Special Functions

-The package LoopVectorization leverages the library SLEEF, acronym for "SIMD Library for Evaluating Elementary Functions".
-This is available in Julia through the package SLEEFPirates, and is designed to boost the performance of some functions by utilizing SIMD instructions.
+The package LoopVectorization leverages the library SLEEF, which is an acronym for "SIMD Library for Evaluating Elementary Functions".
+SLEEF is available in Julia through the package SLEEFPirates and it's designed to boost the mathematical computations of some functions by utilizing SIMD instructions.
 In particular, it speeds up the computations of the exponential, logarithmic, power, and trigonometric functions.

-Below, we illustrate each.
+Below, we illustrate the use of @turbo for each type of function.
 See here for a list of all the functions supported.

 Logarithm